Igra Staklenih Perli: 2011 reunion, post reunion

 Igra Staklenih Perli reunited in 2011, featuring old members Draško Nikodijević (bass guitar, vocals), Zoran Lakić (keyboards, vocals) and Predrag Vuković (percussion, vocals), and young musicians Ivan Stanković (guitar, vocals) and Sinister Borg (drums).
-After two concerts in Belgrade club Žica, Draško Nikodijević, Predrag Vuković and Ivan Stanković continued to work under the name Igra Staklenih Perli The Next Generation.
-In November 2012, Igra Staklenih Perli Next Generation released the studio album Apokaliptus.
+After two concerts in Belgrade club Žica, Draško Nikodijević, Predrag Vuković and Ivan Stanković continued to work under the name Igra Staklenih Perli The Next Generation, with Vlada Funtek on drums and Spomenka Milić on vocals and keyboards.
+In November 2012, the group released the studio album Apokaliptus.
 The album was available for free download through Exit Music.
-The album, produced by Dušan Kojić "Koja" (of Disciplina Kičme) and recorded by Boris Mladenović (of Jarboli, Veliki Prezir and Sila), featured guest appearances by Dejan Utvar, on drums, Ljubomir Đukić of Električni Orgazam, on keyboards and vocals, and Spomenka Milić, on vocals.
+The album, produced by Dušan Kojić "Koja" (of Disciplina Kičme) and recorded by Boris Mladenović (of Jarboli, Veliki Prezir and Sila), featured guest appearances by Dejan Utvar on drums and Ljubomir Đukić of Električni Orgazam on keyboards and vocals.
+Shortly after the album release, Nikodijević reformed the White Rabbit Band with Andrija Babović (guitar, vocals) and Borko Petrović (drums).

-Vojkan Rakić died in Belgrade in 2019.
-Draško Nikodijević died in Belgrade in 2021.
+Vojkan Rakić died in Belgrade on 21 July 2019.
+Draško Nikodijević died in Belgrade on 1 August 2021.
+Before his death Nikodijević finished the recording of White Rabbit Band's first official studio album, entitled Ek-A-Tattwa.
+The album was released posthumously in 2022.